 Legal texts

-Technical specifications adopted as Commission Implementing Decisions are normative and legally binding.
+Technical specifications were adopted as Commission Implementing Decisions.
 A consolidated version is provided below for ease of reference.
+The WHO Global Digital Health Certification Network also takes up these technical specifications.

 The following technical specifications published as eHN Guidelines provide further explanations and instructions complementing the adopted Commission Implementing Decisions.